kubesphere/website/content/en/docs/project-user-guide/application-workloads/daemonsets.md

 - **Container Type**

-  Choose Init Container，It means that to create the Init Container。 For more information about Init Container, please visit [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/?spm=a2c4g.11186623.2.19.16704b3e9qHXPb)
+  Choose Init Container, which means the init container will be created for the workload.
+For more information about init containers, please visit [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/?spm=a2c4g.11186623.2.19.16704b3e9qHXPb)

 ![daemonsets](/images/docs/project-user-guide/workloads/daemonsets_form_2_container_2.png)

 - **Resource Request**

   The resource quota reserved by the container includes both CPU and memory resources.
-That is the container monopolizes the resource, preventing other services or processes from competing for resources due to insufficient resources, causing the application to become unavailable.
+It means the container monopolizes the resource, preventing other services or processes from competing for resources due to insufficient resources, causing the application to become unavailable.

   - CPU Request is `spec.containers[].resources.requests.cpu`.
 The CPU request can be exceeded.
   - Memory Request is `spec.containers[].resource.memory`.
 The Memory request can be exceeded but the container may clear up when Node memory is insufficient